By Amy Caldwell

 Calcium gluconate is used specifically to treat calcium deficiency (hypocalcemia).
 Is your dog twitching or trembling?
 Do they appear uncoordinated and stiff?
 Are they vomiting or displaying fever-like symptoms?
 These could all be signs your dog is suffering from hypocalcemia.

 Not only does hypocalcemia affect your dog’s ability to grow bones and teeth, but it also affects the efficacy of muscles and the heart, plus your pet’s vision.
-If you begin to suspect your pet is suffering from hypocalcemia, you should seek advice from your local vet promptly.
+If you begin to suspect your pet is suffering from hypocalcemia, seek advice from your local vet promptly.

 Calcium gluconate is the water-soluble calcium salt of gluconic acid.
 It can be administered in a number of ways, but it is usually injected into your pet.
-“But how exactly does it work?”, I hear you ask.
+But how exactly does it work?